asuszko/pycu_interface/README.md

 > python simple_cufft.py

 ## Notes
-For sample scripts or further documentation on how to use this framework to implement your own custom CUDA kernels, view the code in the repos below that import and utilize pycu_interface, and/or view the PowerPoint presentation [here](link) which provides some basic examples on how utilize this framework.
+For sample scripts or further documentation on how to use this framework to implement your own custom CUDA kernels, view the code in the repos below that import and utilize pycu_interface.

 - [Image Phase Correlation](https://github.com/asuszko/phase_correlation)
 - [Signal Cross Correlation](https://github.com/asuszko/signal_cross_correlation)